PrairieLearn/PrairieLearn/doc/faq.md

 See [Access control](accessControl.md) for more details.

+## Why does a user have the role of None?

+Users with the role of `None` at one point have enrolled and, then, unenrolled in the course.
+All data for anyone who ever did anything in the course -- even if they drop the course -- will be retained but with this indication.
+Their information is also included within the aggregation of assessment statistics.

 ## Why is the exam closed if it is not past the end date?

 As a built-in security measure, assessments are automatically closed after 6 hours